hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral/home.md

 Join the [HPE Developer Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [\#ezmeral-runtime-enterprise](https://app.slack.com/client/T5SNJCC7K/C01BB50LG4W) channel.

 Not a Slack user?
-You can also ask your questions in our [HPE Ezmeral Forum](https://hpe.com/forum/ezmeral).
+You can also ask your questions in our [HPE Ezmeral Software Forum](https://hpe.com/forum/ezmeral).